 Peel the skins from the cooled potatoes and discard.

 Scatter three-quarters of the flour over a work surface.
 Press the potato through a ricer (or vegetable miller) onto the flour, form the mixture dough.
 Dust the work surface with a little more flour and divide the dough into 4-5 pieces.

 Roll out the dough into long cylinders, about the thickness of your thumb.
 Cut each length into segments (1 ½ -2 inches), then press each one onto a gnocchi board or fork to give them a ridged texture.

 Bring a large pot of water to boil.
 Add salt.
 Add the gnocchi and cook until they float on the surface, this should take approximately 2-3 minutes.
 Drain with a slotted spoon and place in the tomato sauce.

 Stir and transfer to an oven-proof dish.
-Dress with the mozzarella and basil.
-Bake for 10-15 minutes, until the mozzarella has melted or until the cheese is golden.
+Dress with mozzarella and basil.
+Bake for 10-15 minutes, until the mozzarella, has melted or until the cheese is golden.
 Serve immediately.

 For your reading and recipes library, check this book out: Essentials of Classic Italian Cooking: A Cookbook I loved it!